pmatatias/robobo/qa_robocall/qa_prompt.md

 ### 2. Komunikasi & Sikap (Total: 20%)
 3. **Nada suara profesional dan ramah (Smiling Voice)** — 5%
 4. **Tidak memotong pembicaraan, aktif mendengar** — 5%
+   - *Use the timing information to check if the agent's speech overlaps with the user's speech.
+If the agent's start time is before the user's end time, this may indicate interruption.*
 5. **Menunjukkan empati atau kepedulian** — 5%
 6. **Menggunakan Magic Words (terima kasih, mohon, silakan, dsb.)** — 5%